 When Marketing Clashes With Intellectual Property

 Intellectual property is usually near the bottom of the business radar.
-Small businesses and nonprofits often have little (or no) marketing budget, relying instead on Do-It-Yourself promotions for their products and services.
+Small businesses and nonprofits often have little (or no) marketing budget.
+They rely instead on Do-It-Yourself promotions for their products and services.
 Kudos to those with the time and talent to do so, but be aware of intellectual property laws if you do.

-Small business owners and nonprofits have an obligation to understand basic intellectual property law; or at least be aware of it and know when to ask questions.
+Small business owners and nonprofits have a duty to understand basic intellectual property law.
+At the very least, they shoudl be aware of the basics and know when to ask questions.
 Willful ignorance is not an excuse to misappropriating someone else’s intellectual property.

 What is intellectual property?

 How can my marketing infringe on someone’s intellectual property rights?

-- Using a business name or product name that is already owned by another.
+- Using a business name or product name that is already owned by someone else.
 Before you launch a new business or product, you should investigate whether you have the legal right to use your intended business name or product name.
 With billions of companies and products, your preferred name may already be used by another.
 You do not want to spend money on marketing materials, product development, and signage only to learn you cannot use that name.

 - Using photos and artwork without permission.
 It is so simple to go to the internet and find the perfect image for your marketing materials.
-Unfortunately, you cannot snap that image onto your marketing materials or website unless you have the owner’s consent (which often involves purchasing rights to use the image.
+Unfortunately, you cannot snap that image onto your marketing materials or website unless you have the owner’s consent.
+Sometimes you can license or obtain permission to use the image.
 If not, you will have to find another image.